create-next-quick

 Usage

 No global installation is needed.
-Run it instantly with npx
+Run it instantly with npx:

 npx create-next-quick [project-name]